Surgery obstructions from Khovanov homology: Khovanov homology

 \subsection{Degenerations}

-We now prove a degeneration of Manolescu and Ozsv\'ath's exact sequence when one of determinants of the pair of resolutions vanishes.
+We now prove a degenerate version of Manolescu and Ozsv\'ath's exact sequence when one of determinants of the pair of resolutions vanishes.
 Once again, a single expression is obtained in each case. \begin{proposition} Using the same conventions as Proposition \ref{prp:mo}, if $\det(L_0)=0$ and $\det(L)=\det(L_1)\ne 0$ then Similarly, if $\det(L_1)=0$ and $\det(L)=\det(L_0)\ne0$ then

 \end{proposition}

 \begin{proof} The proof closely follows the argument in \cite{MO2007} establishing Proposition \ref{prp:mo}, and as such we will adopt the same notation.
 Throughout, $\sigma=\sigma(L)$, $\sigma_0=\sigma(L_0)$ and $\sigma_1=\sigma(L_1)$.
 There are 2 orientations to consider in each case, hence 4 cases to consider in total.